sandow-digital/django-mptt-sandow/docs/models.rst

 .. versionadded:: 0.5

-It's recommended you use ``mptt.fields.TreeForeignKey`` wherever you have a foreign key to an MPTT model.
+It's recommended you use ``mptt2.fields.TreeForeignKey`` wherever you have a foreign key to an MPTT model.
 This includes the ``parent`` link you've just created on your model.